AWS Latency Test

 AWS Latency Test Results

-No results yet
+No latency results yet

 Latency , often referred to as ping, is the duration for data to travel from the source to the destination and back.
-The results of this test represent the median round trip time (RTT) latency to AWS test endpoints, with lower RTT indicating superior performance.
+The results of this test represent the median round trip time (RTT) latency to AWS storage endpoints, with lower RTT indicating superior performance.

-What Constitutes Good Latency?
+What constitutes good latency?
 Good latency varies by application type:

-• Real-time applications (e.g., gaming, video conferencing): Latency below 50 ms is ideal.
+• Real-time applications (e.g., gaming, video conferencing): latency below 50 ms is ideal.

-• Interactive applications (e.g., web browsing, online trading): Latency between 50 ms and 100 ms is usually acceptable.
+• Interactive applications (e.g., web browsing, online trading): latency between 50 ms and 100 ms is usually acceptable.

-• Non-interactive applications (e.g., file transfers, backups): Latency above 100 ms may be acceptable.
+• Non-interactive applications (e.g., file transfers, backups): latency above 100 ms may be acceptable.

 These guidelines may vary depending on specific application needs and user expectations.

-The AWS Latency Test measures latency using HTTPS requests to AWS endpoints, whereas PSPing measures TCP or ICMP echo requests.
+The AWS Latency Test measures latency using HTTPS requests to AWS blob storage, whereas PSPing measures TCP or ICMP echo requests.
 The two methods may yield different results due to varying protocols, network paths, and the nature of the tests.
 HTTPS requests involve more overhead compared to simple echo requests, which can lead to higher latencies in the AWS Latency Test.

+Some regions may not appear due to special access requirements or restrictions for certain users or organizations.
+For example, US government regions require approval from the US government, and the Australia Central region is limited to Australian and New Zealand government organizations and their partners.
 Additionally, some regions might be too new and not yet included in the test.
-If you notice a recently announced region that is missing, please open an issue on GitHub .
+If you notice a missing recently announced region, please open an issue on GitHub .